 In some circumstances, eliminating or even reducing caffeine in the diet can trigger caffeine withdrawal symptoms.
-While many of the effects are mild, being irritable after missing morning coffee, for example, but some caffeine withdrawal symptoms are serious.
-Enough so that caffeine withdrawal has been recognized as a disorder.
-Learn what to expect from caffeine withdrawal (including when it occurs and which symptoms are common), as well as how to reduce caffeine withdrawal symptoms.
+While many of the effects are mild, such as being irritable after missing morning coffee, some caffeine withdrawal symptoms are serious—enough so that caffeine withdrawal has been recognized as a disorder.
+Learn what to expect from caffeine withdrawal, including when it occurs and which symptoms are common, as well as how to reduce these symptoms.

-Around 50 percent of people experience caffeine withdrawal symptoms when they cut back on or eliminate caffeine, and experimental studies have shown that around 13 percent of individuals experience withdrawal symptoms severe enough to make them unable to work.
+Around 50 percent of people experience headaches when they cut back on or eliminate caffeine.
+Experimental studies have shown that around 13 percent of individuals experience withdrawal symptoms severe enough to make them unable to work.

-Typically, the more caffeine you consume, the higher your chance of experiencing caffeine withdrawal symptoms, and the higher the chances of your caffeine symptoms being severe.
+Typically, the more caffeine you consume, the higher your chance of experiencing caffeine withdrawal symptoms, and the higher the chances of your symptoms being severe.
 As little as three consecutive days of caffeine consumption can be enough to cause caffeine withdrawal symptoms when its use is discontinued.
 Symptoms often begin around 12 to 14 hours after stopping caffeine intake.
-They are typically at their worst after 24 to 48 hours and can last for up to nine days.
+They are typically at their worst after 20 to 51 hours and can last for up to nine days.

 Caffeine withdrawal symptoms vary in type and severity from person to person.
-These caffeine withdrawal symptoms are common:
+These are common:

 - Chills or hot spells

 - Decreased alertness

 - Depressed mood

 - Digestive issues (usually constipation, but sometimes also nausea or vomiting)